Rivals in gaming, Microsoft and Sony team up on cloud services – TechCrunch

 The two companies will explore joint development of future cloud solutions in Microsoft Azure to support their respective game and content-streaming services.
 In addition, the two companies will explore the use of current Microsoft Azure datacenter-based solutions for Sony’s game and content-streaming services.

-Of course there is no doubt that Sony could have gone with a number of other cloud services for its gaming on demand services.
-It already runs one, Playstation Now, but the market is expected to expand over the next few years much like cord cutters have driven traditional TV and movie watchers to Netflix and other streaming services.
+Of course there is no doubt that Sony could have gone with a number of other cloud services for its gaming-on-demand services.
+It already runs one, PlayStation Now, but the market is expected to expand over the next few years much like cord cutters have driven traditional TV and movie watchers to Netflix and other streaming services.
 Expansion would surely prove expensive and complicated.

-The most salient challenger is likely Google and its new Stadia game straming service, which of course has a huge advantage in its global presence, brand recognition, and unique entry points: search and YouTube.
+The most salient challenger is likely Google and its new Stadia game streaming service, which of course has a huge advantage in its global presence, brand recognition and unique entry points: search and YouTube.
 The possibility of searching for a game and being able to play it literally five seconds later is an amazing one, and really only something Google can pull off right now.

 That makes Google a threat.
-And Microsoft and Sony have enough threats already, what with the two of them making every exclusive and chip partnership count, the resurgence of Nintendo with the immensely popular Switch, and the complex new PC-and-mobile-focused gaming market making consoles look outdated.
+And Microsoft and Sony have enough threats already, what with the two of them making every exclusive and chip partnership count, the resurgence of Nintendo with the immensely popular Switch and the complex new PC-and-mobile-focused gaming market making consoles look outdated.
 Apple Arcade exists, too, but I don’t know that anyone is worried about it, exactly.

 Perhaps there was a call made on the special direct line each has to the other, where they just said “truce… until we reduce Google Stadia to rubble and salt the earth.
 Also Nvidia maybe.”